 - Refers to the housing status you indicated on your FAFSA.
-Your cost of attendance budget is based on your housing status.
-If this information changes, your awards may change as well.
+Your cost of attendance is based on your housing status.
+If your housing status changes, your awards may change as well.

 - Expected Family Contribution (EFC) — This amount is calculated based on the information you submitted on your financial aid application and takes into account things such as income, assets, the number of persons in the household and the number attending college for the award year.
 The EFC amount is not an actual amount that you (or your parents) have to pay, but it is an approximation of how much your family should reasonably be able to contribute towards your educational expenses during the academic year.

 - Estimated Direct Costs — Direct costs are those costs paid directly to the university and billed through your UC Merced student account.
-Direct costs are different from the estimated cost of attendance (COA).
-The COA is an estimate of expenses and includes items not paid directly to the university.
-Direct costs only include things paid directly to the University.
-Your actual direct costs will vary depending on things such as whether you attend full or part-time, live on or off campus, purchase University health insurance, etc. To make it easier to determine your direct costs, we've created the Undergraduate Direct Costs Worksheet.
+Your actual direct costs will vary depending on factors such as attending full or part-time, living on or off campus, purchasing University health insurance, etc. To make it easier to determine your direct costs, we've created the Undergraduate Direct Costs Worksheet.

 If you have not received a financial aid award package or you are unable to view your financial aid package, we may not have received FAFSA or CA Dream Act application for you.
 Please be certain you have listed our UC Merced School Code (041271) on your application.